pact-foundation/pact-js/README.md

 Sometimes you may need to add things to the requests that can't be persisted in a pact file.
 Examples of these would be authentication tokens, which have a small life span. e.g. an OAuth bearer token: `Authorization: Bearer 0b79bab50daca910b000d4f1a2b675d604257e42`.

-For this case, we have a facility that should be carefully used during verification - `customProviderHeaders`. e.g. to have two headers sent as part of the verification request, modify the `verifyProvider` options as per below:
+For this case, we have a facility that should be carefully used during verification - the ability to specificy custom headers to be sent during provider verification.
+The flag to achieve this is `customProviderHeaders`.

+For example, to have two headers sent as part of the verification request, modify the `verifyProvider` options as per below:

 ```js
 let opts = {